 A trade mark is a sign used or sign used with the intention to distinguish the goods or services of one trader from another.
 Contrary to widespread belief, a trademark need not be a logo.
 It can be a word, phrase, letter, number, picture, an aspect of packaging or a combination of all of these.

 A trademark is a form of intellectual property.
 It protects a logo (or another kind of mark) because once a business registers it as a trademark, other enterprises cannot use it for their commercial purposes.
+Hence, why it is very important to know how to register a logo.

 The owner of a registered trademark has the exclusive right to use that mark for those goods and services for which they registered the mark in the first place.
 Another business could only use it with the proprietor’s express authorisation.